 There will be an out-of-pocket expense of $500 for nutrition counseling that is not covered by insurance.
-This will be explained in the packet.
-The packet includes our program booklet explaining the process and answering many questions.
-You will receive a checklist of the medical work up, information about the pre-op class and the support groups, as well as the nutrition requirement and diet.
+This will be explained by the pre-op nurse at the bariatric surgeon information session.

 Post-Surgery Visits and Support

-After surgery, you will have regular follow-up appointments with the bariatric team for 5 years and be encouraged to continue to attend one of the 7 bariatric support groups around the Puget Sound area.
+After surgery, you will have regular follow-up appointments with the bariatric team for 5 years, by the bariatric team.

-Also check the Kaiser Permanente Bariatric Patients page to read the monthly bariatric newsletter with helpful advice and support, and to find a support group.
+Also check the Kaiser Permanente Bariatric Patients page to read the monthly bariatric newsletter with helpful advice, handouts and support.